Dlyx24/Dlyx24/README.md

 - 👋 Hi, I’m @Dlyx24 (Hugo Alexandre)

-I have been working since 2018 after I took my Bsc in Computer Science.
+I started working in 2018 after I finished my Bsc in Computer Science.

 I have been doing frontend development for a few years now, mainly using react written in Typescript.
 I also touched on backend using Node, MySQL, GitHub Actions, Nginx and docker for small personal projects mainly for learning purpose.